MarkSudnev/okey-dockey/README.md

 docker compose up -d
 ```
 At the first run, the model will be downloaded by llama.cpp.
 Wait for all containers are up and ready.
+Be patient

 #### Workflow
 - Go to minio interface `http://localhost:9001` use **user/password** to log in.
 Open `dockey-bucket` and upload `.txt` file there.
 It would be better if you upload few files and each file contains several sentences.
 Feel free to use text documents from `examples` folder.